Johnjohnn/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+1: start by  doing class App extends Component
+2:  inside you will need the constructor() and super ()
+3: declare your state by  typing  this.state {}  and the data of the App in it
+4:  class components always include the Render () and the return will be in it .

 2. Describe the different phases of the component lifecycle.
 1: componentDidMount :  witch will be basically the birth / mounting